Washington Commanders Vs. Cincinnati Bengals (Preseason) - Studs and Duds

 Nice pull here by Stromberg who is playing RG pic.twitter.com/yX4Clm3K5i— Mark Tyler(Hogs Haven) (@Tiller56) August 26, 2023

 - Mason Brooks was a damn BULLY in the second half of the game at both right and left guard.
-It’s too bad Ron will never admit he made a draft mistake this early, or Brooks would make this team over Daniels.
+It’s too bad Ron will never admit he made a draft mistake this early, or Brooks would make this team over fourth-round pick Braeden Daniels.

 Mason Brooks (RG), is a BULLY! pic.twitter.com/OiXxIVr1y0— Mark Tyler(Hogs Haven) (@Tiller56) August 27, 2023

-- I don’t think Jarrett Patterson has a chance to make the 53, but he plays hard and is very fun to watch.
+- I don’t think Jarret Patterson has a chance to make the 53, but he plays hard and is very fun to watch.
 He had 51 yards on eight carries.

-- I though Terrell Burgess did some nice things at safety against Cincinnati.
+- I thought Terrell Burgess did some nice things at safety against Cincinnati.
 He won’t make the Commanders roster but he’s put enough on film to make someone’s roster or practice squad.

 - Jace Whittaker showed he has some skills and can play in this league.